EXPECT SHIPPING DELAYS WITH ALL SHIPMENTS DURING POSTAL STRIKE, SAVE $15 ON ORDERS OVER $50, USE DISCOUNT CODE "SHIP"

 During Canada Post Strike Use Discount Code for UPS

+PLEASE NOTE ALL COURIERS ARE EXPERIENCING SHIPPING DELAYS CAN NO LONGER GUARANTEE DELIVERY TIMES.
 Canada Post is currently striking so all shipments are going out via UPS.
 To help offset the increased shipping cost use discount code "SHIP" to save $15 on all orders over $50.